 On 11/14/2017 HOPE MILLER filed a Personal Injury - Motor Vehicle lawsuit against INGERSOLL RAND.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judge overseeing this case is CHRISTOPHER K. LUI.
+The Judges overseeing this case are CHRISTOPHER K. LUI and DANIEL M. CROWLEY.
 The case status is Pending - Other Pending.

 Pending - Other Pending